 This march was commissioned by the Phi Mu Alpha Sinfonia Fraternity of America.
 It opens with an extended fanfare introduction before the horns state the familiar Sinfonian theme: "Hail Sinfonia!
 Come, brothers, hail!"
 The words are by Charles Lutton set to the music of Arthur Sullivan.
 The melody is then completed, embellished, and extended in the style of the composer.
 The work is dedicated to Archie N. Jones, former president of the fraternity and later director of that organization's foundation.
 Williams conducted the first performance at the fraternity's national convention in Cincinnati, Ohio, in July 1960.

 John Williams (b.
-1932) studied composition at UCLA with Mario Castelnueovo-Tedesco and later attended the Juilliard School.
+February 8, 1932, Floral Park, NY) studied composition at UCLA with Mario Castelnueovo-Tedesco and later attended the Juilliard School.
 In 1956, he started working as a session pianist in film orchestras.
-He has composed the music and served as music director for over 70 films, including Jaws, E.T., Star Wars, Superman, Raiders of the Lost Ark, Schindler’s List, Jurassic Park and Memoirs of a Geisha.
-Williams has been awarded two Emmys, five Oscars, and 17 Grammy Awards, as well as several gold and platinum records.
-From 1980 to 1993, Williams served as conductor of the Boston Pops Orchestra.
-He has written many concert pieces and is also known for his themes and fanfares written for the 1984, 1988, and 1996 Olympics.
+He has composed the music and served as music director for over 70 films, including Jaws, E.T., Star Wars, Superman, Raiders of the Lost Ark, Schindler’s List, Jurassic Park, Memoirs of a Geisha, and the Harry Potter series.
+Williams has been awarded six Emmys, five Oscars, and 22 Grammy Awards, as well as several gold and platinum records.
+From 1980 to 1993, Williams served as conductor of the Boston Pops Orchestra and continues as Laureate Conductor.
+He has written many concert pieces and is also known for his themes and fanfares written for the 1984, 1988, 1996, and 2002 Olympics.

 March from "1941"